++

++

 - China (2019)

-- +

 - Thailand (2019)

+Case study

-Case study Migrant Workers in Japan Japan's Technical Intern Training Program was further sensitized to the risk of forced labor by a recent U.S. Trafficking in Persons report.
-Since we started Human Rights Impact Assessments in our Japan operation (tobacco, pharma, and processed food businesses - including China and Thailand), migrant workers have been identified as the most vulnerable stakeholders who need our special attention.
+Migrant workers in Japan Japan's Technical Intern Training Program was further sensitized to the risk of forced labor as a result of the recent U.S. Trafficking in Persons Report.
+Since we started Human Rights Impact Assessments in our Japan operations (tobacco, pharmaceutical, and processed food businesses including in China and Thailand), migrant workers have been identified as the most vulnerable stakeholders who need our special attention.
 Read more on how we have addressed a focus on migrant workers in our Human Rights Report.
 Going forward Our work to promote and respect human rights will evolve and adapt to the changing economic and political context of the countries where we operate.
 Our approach to human rights due diligence is ongoing, as the risks to human rights may change over time.

-We will continue to act where actions are necessary and focus on our human rights priority areas.
-We will continue to prioritize countries based on a set of risk-based criteria in order to assess our highest-risk countries first.
-You might also like...
-Human Health, safety, and well-being of employees Health, safety, social impact Copyright© Japan Tobacco Inc. All rights reserved.
+Copyright© Japan Tobacco Inc. All rights reserved.